censoredplanet/censoredplanet/docs/hyperquackv2.rst

 * :code:`controls_failed` : Boolean
     Set to :code:`true` when all control probes sent to the vantage point fail to match the known template.
 This implies that the mismatching responses are due to an error in the vantage point or the network, not censorship.
+Rows with :code:`controls_failed` set to :code:`true` should not be considered for analysis.
 * :code:`stateful_block` : Boolean
     Certain methods of censorship will block all communication from a given IP address for a length of time after that IP sends a request containing a